AR-DEV-1/REBELIEVE/README.md

 # RE BELIEVE
 # A Minecraft like game for Web Browsers
+# Singleplayer is only supported ...
-# RE BELIEVE supports both Computers and Mobiles
+# RE BELIEVE supports Computers only ...
-# RE BELIEVE will soon also support Multiplayer
+# RE BELIEVE will soon support Multiplayer and LAN World ...
-# RE BELIEVE will soon support Console and VR soon!
+# RE BELIEVE will soon also support Mobile , Console and VR soon!
 # Have Fun !